catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

   $ cd /home/(your_username)/.ssh/

-Change the read/write permissions of the folder:
+Change the read/write permissions of the folder (you will change these back again in Step 3):

 .. code-block:: bash

   $ sudo chmod 700 ~/.ssh

-Check to see of any Key Pair files already exist:
+You don't want to overwrite an existing key pai, check to see of any Key Pair files already exist, and what their names are:

 .. code-block:: bash

   $ ls -l

-If the files id_rsa and id_rsa.pub already exist, and you’re not sure what they are for, you should probably make copies or backups before proceeding:
+If the files id_rsa and id_rsa.pub already exist (or any other files), and you’re not sure what they are for, you should probably make backup copies before proceeding:

 .. code-block:: bash

   $ cp id_rsa.pub id_rsa.pub.bak
   $ cp id_rsa id_rsa.bak

-Now generate the new RSA Key Pair, using the default name (id_rsa):
+Now EITHER generate the new RSA Key Pair, using the default name (id_rsa):

 .. code-block:: bash

   $ ssh-keygen -t rsa

-Or you can create a unique name using the -f flag:
+OR generate a new Key Pair with a unique name using the -f flag:

 .. code-block:: bash

   $ ssh-keygen -t rsa -f newKeyName

 You will want to add a new and unique key file name if you are making more than one set of keys, to access different projects or instances.
-And it is probably wiser to do this if the files id_rsa and id_rsa.pub already exist.

 Option: Set Key Encryption Level
 ====================================